phirt13/bitmap_transformer/README.md

 3. `node index` will not perform a transform you *must specify* your transform.

-4. Observe you transformed images:
+4. Observe your transformed images:

 	`open /img`